ecupaio/personal-site/_drafts/how-to-create-a-jekyll-site-with-github-pages.md

 Select settings at the top menu

 Scroll to Github Pages and select master branch under Source, then select save.

 Scroll back down to the Github Pages section, and your site link will be there: https://username.github.io/repo-name/.

-### Purchase and Redirect your Domain
+### Purchase and Link your Domain

+Once you're happy with your site, it's time to park it on a domain and share it with the world.

+Go to [namecheap.com](https://www.namecheap.com/) and purchase an available domain.

+Follow [Namecheap's directions](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages) on how to add a CNAME to the domain for your github page.